Read the script

-Mohammed: (talking to self) It is my great pleasure to meet you!
+Mohammed: (to himself,practicing his English on a park bench) It is my great pleasure to meet you!
 How do you do?
-The weather is lovely today. (answers cell phone) Ahmed, my dear cousin.
+The weather is lovely today. (his phone rings) Ahmed, my dear cousin.
 How do you do today?
 The leaves on the trees make me sneeze.

 Ahmed: Mohammed, I do not have time for your leaves and your trees.
 I need you to help me.
 What are you doing tomorrow?